lakshmi6158/consumer-behaviour-motif-analysis/Readme.md

 - **Network Motifs**: Recurring, significant subgraphs within the transaction networks that provide insights into consumer behavior patterns.
 - **Carbon Emissions Analysis**: By associating carbon emissions data with transaction motifs, we can identify specific patterns contributing to higher environmental impacts.

-## Acknowledgements

-This project was supervised by Valerio Restocchi, with mentorship from Ogy Simeonov.
-Special thanks to Ekko for providing the dataset and to all contributors for their support.

-## Contact

-For any inquiries or further information, please contact Raga Sreehitha Paritala at [sreehithaparitala@gmail.com].